Server Access

 The password or SSH key for authentication.

-If you’re using SFTP, SiteLock will generate an SSH key paid, and provide you with a public key, which you will need to upload to your FTP server for secure access.
+If you’re using SFTP, SiteLock will generate an SSH key pair, and provide you with a public key, which you will need to upload to your FTP server for secure access.

 Transfer Speed